google/copybara/docs/reference.md

 separator | `string`<br><p>The separator to use when adding the label to the message</p>
 ignore_label_not_found | `bool`<br><p>If a label is not found, ignore the error and continue.</p>
 all | `bool`<br><p>By default Copybara tries to find the most relevant instance of the label.
 First looking into the message and then looking into the changes in order.
 If this field is true it exposes all the matches instead.</p>
+concat_separator | `unknown`<br><p>If all is set, copybara will expose multiple values in one per line.
+If a separator is specified, it will concat the values instead.</p>

 #### Examples: